AlexandrosAlexiou/kotlin.nvim/README.md

 - [x] Decompile and open class file contents using kotlin-lsp `decompile` command
 - [x] Export workspace to JSON using kotlin-lsp `exportWorkspace` command
 - [x] Toggle hints using the `KotlinHintsToggle` command
+- [x] JDK version specification for symbol resolution
 - [x] Support for custom JVM arguments
 - [x] Support kotlin-lsp installation from [Mason][6]
 - [x] Navigate to package folders from package declarations (opens the folder view with [oil.nvim][11] using LSP "go to definition")
 - [x] Automatic per-project workspace isolation to prevent LSP conflicts and improve performance
   - Use `KotlinCleanWorkspace` command to clear cached indices for the current project
+- [x] Per-project LSP configuration via `.kotlin-lsp.lua` file
 - [x] Per-project LSP disabling via marker file
   - Create a `.disable-kotlin-lsp` file in the project root to prevent the Kotlin LSP from being registered

 > [!note]
 > Workspace isolation with the `--system-path` parameter requires kotlin-lsp **v0.253.10629** or later.

+> [!note]
+> Zero-dependencies platform-specific builds are supported -- no JDK required by default as the language server bundles its own (kotlin-lsp v0.254+ or later).

 ## 📦 Installation